-Guidelines for Student Conduct are set forth in the California Education Code, California Administrative Code, Title V, policies of the Board of Trustees (including BP/AR 3430 Prohibition of Harassment), and all civil and criminal codes.
+Guidelines for Student Conduct are set forth in the California Education Code, California Administrative Code, Title V, policies of the Board of Trustees, and all civil and criminal codes.
 Students enrolling in district educational programs assume an obligation to obey state law and district rules and regulations governing the conduct of students.